 There is no offer response deadline for admissions.
 Acceptance will be honored up to a year after admission.
 Please check the academic calendar for term start dates.
 For more details about admissions policies, view the academic catalog.

 Remember: Accepting your offer helps you continue with the enrollment process and initiates an email that will provide you with your advisor’s contact information along with information about registration.
 Tuition is only due at the time of registration.

 Please see the Tuition & Fees page for more details.

 All graduate level courses (600-level and above) earn three credit hours.

 All coursework in your selected program must be completed within a specified period that begins with the start of the first course you take in your program.

 For a master’s degree or certificate, requests will be considered on an individual basis.
+To initiate a request to transfer credit(s), contact your program coordinator.
+For reference, please have the course name, number, description, and syllabus (for comparison/interpretation) available to discuss and review.
 Courses must be graduate-level and directly applicable to the student’s program of study at Johns Hopkins Engineering for Professionals.
-The fee for transferred courses is $460 per course.
+More information about transfer can be found on the Academic Regulations page.
+The fee for transferred courses can be found on the Tuition & Fees page.